 Now, although Fred’s first boat may have been a catboat, the rest were named dogs, i.e. “Black Dog”, “Dog Watch”, “Dogsbone”, “Dogs Breath”, etc….
 So after much agonizing and scores of suggestions, Fred’s Rhodes 19 assumed the name – “Dogbite”

 Fred sails “Dogbite” with Fleet 35, Narragansett Bay, out of Riverside, Rhode Island and after a second season, the old dog may finally be catching on.

-DIXIE owned by Cheryl and Andy Wilson
+DIXIE owned by Andy Wilson

 FANDANGO owned by Mike and Maureen Hebert

 Having campaigned Lemon Zinger (#1553) successfully for the previous 3 1/2 years and faced with decreased sailing time with the arrival of Gabrielle, Mike & Maureen Hebert did what all new Rhodes 19 parents usually do. . . they sold Lemon Zinger and bought Stuart Rhodes 19 #3101 half-way through the season!

 Fandango’s informal definition is “an act of tomfoolery; nonsense”, but it is also a sexy dance of Spanish origin.
 Much like a sailboat race, the dance begins to the rhythmic clacking of castanets with the couple dancing slowly, then picking up speed in time with the music.
 Occasionally, much like the wind, the music and the dancers change tempo, often including abrupt pauses.
 Fandango is also a great coming-of-age movie (not in Maureen’s opinion) from the 1985 movie starring Kevin Costner and Judd Nelson.

 Fandango debuted at the 2001 National Championships in Hingham Bay.